 That dragged Ediplun out of his scholarly hauteur.
 “Are you implying that we are in some kind of danger?”

 Vere crossed his arms and looked around at the scene, gazing long to the north.
 “For the moment, we are safe enough, I believe.
 But we can hardly have been the only ones to have witnessed the starfall, and we may well not be the only ones interested in it.
-It would be best for us to be cautious and wary.”
+It would be best for us to be cautious and wary.
+There have been concerning reports from the northern border.”

 “Then we are in agreement,” Ediplun acceded.
 He hesitated a moment.
 “If you happen to make any more observations you think might be of value, I would not be amiss to adding them to the report.”

 “There’s something unnatural about that glow, I say,” Oilon muttered in the darkness.
-The glow from the starfall wasn’t enough to really provide light, but it could be seen, like a faint beacon obscured by fog, even in the camp a distance away.
-“Makes me feel uneasy.
+The glow from the starfall wasn’t enough to really provide light, but it could be seen, like a faint beacon obscured by fog, even from the camp.
+“Makes me uneasy.
 We’re too exposed here.”

 Vere nodded.
 “I feel the same thing.
 Have the guards build a stockade around the camp tomorrow – there are plenty of trees down already, so it should go quickly.
 Trenches, spikes, a wall: enough to help us last here until reinforcements can come, if it comes down to that.”